mezanno/mezanno.github.io/README.md

 *— Mezanno Team: N. Abadie (IGN), E. Carlinet (EPITA), J. Chazalon (EPITA), P. Cristofoli (EHESS), B. Dumenieu (EHESS), J.-P. Moreux (BnF), J. Perret (IGN)*

+## Corpusense
+You may be interested in our [Corpusense tool](https://mezanno.xyz/corpusense/) ✨, which enables rapid _IIIF collection-to-structured data_ transformation.

+We provide two deployments of this tool: a stable version at <https://mezanno.xyz/corpusense/> which changes less frequently, and a development version <https://mezanno.xyz/corpusense-dev/> which breaks every day or so.

 ## Seminar on *Collaborative Annotation and IIIF*, Jan.
 24, 2025 @ BnF

 🔵 Presentation of the Mezanno Project